 It’s the teacher’s task to answer that question, since the connection between theory and its usefulness in reality is pivotal to a student’s engagement and understanding of the subject.

-“There are two things that science needs to do: The first is we need to talk about why, and the second is that we need to tell a story.”
+“There are two things that science needs to do: The first is we need to talk about the why, and the second is that we need to tell a story.”

 Consider the two following examples of scientific communication (taken from Tyler DeWitt’s brilliant TED talk for science teachers):

-“Bacteriophage replication is initiated through the introduction of viral nucleic acid into a bacterium”
+“Bacteriophage replication is initiated through the introduction of viral nucleic acid into a bacterium.”

-“These viruses can start to make more copies of themselves by slipping their DNA into a bacterium”
+“These viruses can start to make more copies of themselves by slipping their DNA into a bacterium.”

-The first text is from a high school text book, and the second is DeWitt’s re-worded version.
+The first text is from a high school textbook, and the second is DeWitt’s re-worded version.
 Which one do you think the high school students understood better?

-By building science education up around a simple story, details can be built up gradually, and students will find it easier to understand the information.
-This is possible when the fundamentals are already in place, and they can attach new knowledge to existing knowledge.
+By building education through storytelling in science, details can be built up gradually, and students will find it easier to understand the information.
+A simple story provides them with the context needed to understand more complex information.

 One way to build up a case story is by revolving it around truthful tales of how specific scientists struggled in acquiring the knowledge and information that the students are learning.

-Using the scientists’ struggles as stories for teaching has been shown to have very positive effects on engagement and learning.
+Using the scientists’ struggles as stories for teaching has been shown to have positive effects on engagement and learning.
 Specifically, it has been shown to increase students’ interest in science, improve their problem-solving abilities, and help them create perceptions of scientists as hardworking individuals.

-Another way to get real-life context attached to the learning, and at the same time take individual learning speeds and learning styles of students into account, is by using tools such as Labster’s virtual labs.
+Another way to get real-life context attached to the learning, and at the same time take individual learning speeds and learning styles of students into account, using tools such as Labster’s virtual labs.

-- A detailed setting (think: location and timing)
+A detailed setting (think: location and timing)

-- Relevant, interesting and relatable characters
+Relevant, interesting and relatable characters

-- A properly structured plot with a correct sequence of events
+A properly structured plot with a correct sequence of events

-- A problem, struggle or dilemma (very important for emotional engagement)
+A problem, struggle or dilemma (very important for emotional engagement)

-- Real-life relevance and applicability
+Real-life relevance and applicability

-- An open ending that leaves the students in a problem-solving state of mind
+An open ending that leaves the students in a problem-solving state of mind

-In case you made it all the way through our little tale, I’d like to provide you with a good old fashioned happy ever after in the shape of 3 magical takeaways:
+Now we’re at the end of our story.
+In case you made it all the way through our little tale, we'd like to provide you with a good old fashioned happy ever after in the shape of three magical take-aways:

 Stories create context and engage students on an emotional level.
-For that reason facts should never stand alone, but always be wrapped in a warm blanket of fiction.
+For that reason, facts should never stand alone, but always be wrapped in a warm blanket of fiction.

-- Stories should answer the question that pretty much any student has had at some point in their education: “Why am I learning this, and what can I use it for in real life?”
+Stories should answer the question that pretty much any student has had at some point in their education: “Why am I learning this, and what can I use it for in real life?”